LucMiaz/PFASGroups/docs/_build/html/_sources/prioritization.rst.txt

 ﻿Prioritization
 ==============

-:func:`~HalogenGroups.prioritise_molecules` ranks a set of molecules by their structural novelty.
+:func:`~PFASGroups.prioritise_molecules` ranks a set of molecules by their structural novelty.
 It is useful for selecting a structurally diverse subset from a large chemical library, or for identifying which molecules in a test set are most different from a reference set.